Mobile App Marketing Best Practices: 8 Elements for Successful Strategy [2021 GUIDE]

 Why do you need mobile app marketing?

 Statistics from Statista predicts that an estimate of 2.87 billion people around the world will own a smartphone by 2020.
 The mobile application market is beautifully thriving under technology progression, but that doesn’t automatically make every mobile app widely successful.

 2015 was deemed as “the year of mobile,” since it surpassed the use of desktop computers by approximately 200,000 users.
 And furthermore, it doesn’t take a scientist to figure out that smartphones are pounding laptops, tablets, and desktops.

 So what exactly determines the success of an app?
 Freshness?
 A robust and intuitive application that keeps people on their toes?
 While those qualities are commendable and certainly preferable the game has changed recently.

 You have to consider the fact that in every niche of almost any industry you can think of having a mobile app.
 Consumers are actively choosing which app they’d like to download.
 And because of this, businesses must now fight tooth and nail for their target audience’s attention; for brand awareness, and for users’ trust.

-As we’ve mentioned before, replicating a mobile app marketing strategy won’t guarantee very positive results, but there are practices you can continuously adapt to make sure you reap the benefits of your own marketing strategy.
+As we’ve mentioned before, replicating a mobile app marketing strategy won’t guarantee very positive results, but there are mobile app marketing best practices you can continuously adapt to make sure you reap the benefits of your own marketing strategy.